 Leaking roof: Need for new coping strategies; a suggestion that you need to deal with personal problems.

 No roof: If not a threatening dream, suggests no barrier between personality and psychic or spiritual awareness; a sense of connection with life or wider awareness.
-If threatening, feeling invaded by forces outside oneself.
+If threatening, feeling invaded by forces outside oneself, or disturbing emotions if raining.

 Roof garden: Spiritual or mental growth or flowering of new ideas, insights or abilities.
 See: Last example in window.